 CBD Kale Chip Protein Power Recipe

-- 1 teaspoon sea salt, your choice of fine grade or course crystals
+- 1 tsp sea salt (your choice of fine grade or course crystals)

 - Wash the kale thoroughly.
 Kale loves to collect little critters that may contain protein, but may not be what you wish to consume.
 I like to soak my kale in a salt bath first, so debris and insects can float to the surface and be easily rinsed away.